AdaCore/why3/doc/vcgen.rst

 .. _sec.runwithinferloop:

-Automatic inference of loop invariants
+Automatic Inference of Loop Invariants
 --------------------------------------

 Why3 can be executed with support for inferring loop invariants